Gerard Lemos, Baron Lemos: Early life and education

-Gerard Anthony Lemos was born in India on 26 February 1958 to Ronald Lemos and Cynthia Lemos (.
+Gerard Anthony Lemos was born in India on 26 February 1958 to Ronald Lemos and Cynthia Lemos.
 He grew up in Croydon, London, and was privately educated at Dulwich College before studying history and English at the University of York.

 Career

 Three years after leaving university, Lemos established ASRA Housing Association, an Asian housing association, in 1982 from the back room of a south-west London church hall.
-He was then the director of development of Circle 33 Housing Trust before co-founding the consultancy Lemos & Crane in 1990.
+He was then the director of development of Circle 33 Housing Trust before co-founding the researchers and publishers Lemos & Crane in 1990.

 From 2000 to 2004, Lemos was a member of the Audit Commission and served as the first head of its housing advisory board.
 He was a Civil Service commissioner from 2001 to 2006 and a non-executive director of the Crown Prosecution Service from 2006 to 2010.
-He was the chairman of the Payments Council and its successor, Payments UK, from 2014 to 2018, and subsequently the lead non-executive director of HM Prison and Probation Service.
+He was the chairman of the Payments Council and its successor, Payments UK, from 2014 to 2018, and subsequently the lead non-executive director of HM Prison and Probation Service from 2018 to 2025.

-Lemos was appointed to the board of trustees of the British Council in 1999 and was its acting chair from 2008 to 2010.
-He served as the vice-president of the British Board of Film Classification from 2008 to 2018, and has chaired English Heritage since 2023 and National Savings and Investments since 2024.
+Lemos was appointed to the board of trustees of the British Council in 1999 and was its acting chair from 2009 to 2010.
+He served as the vice-president of the British Board of Film Classification from 2008 to 2018, and chaired English Heritage from 2023 to 2025 and National Savings and Investments from 2024 to 2025.

 A long-time collaborator of Michael Young, Lemos co-founded the School for Social Entrepreneurs, designing and delivering the inaugural learning programme.

 Peerage

 In late 2024, Lemos was nominated for a Labour Party life peerage by Prime Minister Keir Starmer.
 He was created Baron Lemos, of Thornton Heath in the London Borough of Croydon, on 22 January 2025, and was introduced to the House of Lords on 3 February.
+He was appointed a Lord-in-Waiting on 22 July 2025.